-Performance outcomes Acceptable outcomes Complies Comments property and the environment through lot design that: (a) is responsive to the nature and extent of bushfire risk; and (b) allows efficient emergency access to buildings for fire-fighting appliances.
-Note- A Bushfire hazard management plan must be prepared by suitably qualified persons in seeking to demonstrate compliance with the Performance outcome.
-AO3.2 All lots include a building envelope that achieves a radiant heat flux level of 29kW/m 2 at the permitter of the building envelope.
-Note-Where a radiant heat flux of 29kW/m 2 is achieved and this relies on cleared or maintained land external to the land the subject of the development application it must be demonstrated that land external to the site will be maintained to a standard that does not exceed the level of bushfire hazard identified in a Bushfire hazard management plan.
-Firebreaks and access PO4 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), vehicular access is designed to mitigate against bushfire hazard by: (a) ensuring adequate access for fire-fighting and other emergency vehicles; (b) ensuring adequate access for the evacuation of residents and emergency AO4.1 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), roads are designed and constructed: (a) with a maximum gradient of 12.5%; (b) to not use cul-de-sacs; and (c) a constructed road width and weather standard complying with Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a Not applicable.
-No new roads are proposed. personnel in an emergency situation, including alternative safe access routes should access in one direction be blocked in the event of a fire; and (c) providing for the separation of developed areas and adjacent bushland.
-Note-Where it is not practicable to provide firebreaks in accordance with A04.2 Fire Maintenance Trails are provided in accordance with the following: located as close as possible to the boundaries of the lot and the adjoining hazardous vegetation; AO4.2 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), firebreaks are provided: (a) consisting of a perimeter road that separates lots from areas of bushfire hazard; (b) a minimum cleared width of 20 metre; (c) a maximum gradient of 12.5%; and (d) a constructed road width and weather standard complying with Planning Scheme Policy 4 - Compliance can be achieved concurrent with the future development of the subject lots.
+Doub ormanaa autaamaa Acceptable autoemas Complies Comments Peri ormance outcomes Acceptable outcomes Complies Comments throu (a) (b) erty and the environment ugh lot design that: is responsive to the nature and extent of bushfire risk; and allows efficient emergency access to buildings for firefighting appliances.
+A Bushfire hazard gement plan must be prepared tably qualified persons in the performance outcome.
+AO3.2 All lots include a building envelope that achieves a radiant heat flux level of 29kW/m2 at the permitter of the building envelope.
+Note-Where a radiant heat flux of 29kW/m2 is achieved and this relies on cleared or maintained land external to the land the subject of the development application it must be demonstrated that land external to the site will be maintained to a standard that does not exceed the level of bushfire hazard identified in a Bushfire hazard management plan. the balance area lot and are over 200 metres from the new 4,000m2 lots.
+Fire breaks and access and (100 Bus map acce mitig Bushfire hazard area' Potential impact buffer metres)' identified on the hfire hazard overlay s (OM-003a-o), vehicular ss is designed to ate against bushfire and by: ensuring adequate access for fire-fighting and other emergency vehicles; ensuring adequate access for the evacuation of residents and emergency In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), roads are designed and constructed: (a) with a maximum gradient of 12.5%; (b) to not use cul-de-sacs; and (c) a constructed road width and weather standard complying with Planning Scheme Policy 4 - FNQROC Regional Development Manual.
+All proposed 4,000m2 rural residential lots will be located outside the mapped bushfire hazard area. provid A04.2 personnel in an emergency situation, including alternative safe access routes should access in one direction be blocked in the event of a fire; and providing for the separation of developed areas and adjacent bushland. -Where it is not practicable to the firebreaks in accordance with Fire Maintenance Trails are led in accordance with the In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), firebreaks are provided: (a) consisting of a perimeter road that separates lots from areas of bushfire hazard; (b) a minimum cleared width of 20 metre; (c) a maximum gradient of 12.5%; and (d) a constructed road width and weather standard complying with Planning Scheme Policy 4 - All proposed 4,000m2 rural residential lots will be located outside the mapped bushfire hazard area.